greentfrapp/lucent/README.md

 [![Travis build status](https://img.shields.io/travis/greentfrapp/lucent.svg)](https://travis-ci.org/greentfrapp/lucent)
 [![Code coverage](https://img.shields.io/coveralls/github/greentfrapp/lucent.svg)](https://coveralls.io/github/greentfrapp/lucent)

+*PyTorch + Lucid = Lucent*

-[Lucid](https://github.com/tensorflow/lucid) library adapted for PyTorch.
+The wonderful [Lucid](https://github.com/tensorflow/lucid) library adapted for the wonderful PyTorch!

-To quote Lucid:

-**Lucent is research code, not production code.
-We provide no guarantee it will work for your use case.**
+**Lucent is not affiliated with Lucid or OpenAI's Clarity team, although we would love to be!**
+Credit is due to the original Lucid authors, we merely adapted the code for PyTorch and we take the blame for all issues and bugs found here.

 # Usage